Deep Submodular Peripteral Networks: Sampling (E,M) Pairs

 \section{Sampling (E,M) Pairs}

-Training a DSPN via the peripteral loss requires a dataset $\mathcal{D} = \{(E_i, M_i)\}_{i=1}^N$ of pairs of sets to be contrasted with each other where each $E_i,M_i \subseteq V$.
+DSPN training via the peripteral loss requires a dataset $\mathcal{D} = \{(E_i, M_i)\}_{i=1}^N$ of pairs of sets where each $E_i,M_i \subseteq V$.
 Since the DSPN starts with the pillar stage, the learnt model can then be tested on samples that are outside of $V$ as we do in \S\ref{sec:Experiments}.
-Still, exhaustively training on all pairs of subsets from $V$ is intractable.
+Still, exhaustively training on all pairs of subsets from $V$ is infeasible.
 Therefore, the pairing strategy used to incorporate the sampled sets is a critical component in our dataset construction.
-We thus propose several practical, both passive and active, sampling strategies to efficiently sample from this combinatorial space.
-The passive strategies are heuristic-based, while the active strategies are dependent on either the DSPN as it is being learnt or optionally the target function if it is possible to optimize.
-While we describe an outline of these strategies here, \cref{sec:further-discussion-pair-sampling} offers further discussion and analysis.
+We thus propose several practical, both passive and active, strategies to efficiently sample from this combinatorial space.
+The passive strategies are heuristic-based, while the active strategies are dependent on either the DSPN as it is being learnt or optionally the target function if it is possible to optimize (fortunately, Table~\ref{tab:ablation} shows target sampling is not necessary).
+Our description here of these strategies is augmented with further discussion and analysis in~\cref{sec:further-discussion-pair-sampling}.\looseness-1